zenitheesc/Drivers/platform/README.md

 such as I2C, SPI, UART and ADCs.
 As it's expected to be implemented in various circumstances, the scope is limited to transmitting and receiving raw bytes.

+## Usage

+Just  `#include "platform.h"` in the driver.
+It then checks for preprocessor macros to detect which platform is being compiled.
+For STM32, it will also attempt to find the proper chip family HAL.
+If a platform is not found it is assumed to be running on a PC.
+This means calls will be logged to `stdout` with no side-effects.

 ## Specification

 ### Common